Troubleshooting NANO nodes and NANO development

 Common mistakes and pitfalls when developing with NANO

 - Trying to retrieve wallet IDs and seeds via RPC (only works via CLI at the moment, for security reasons)

 - Having the IPv6 stack disabled (node will not work even though it communicates on IPv4 mostly).
 Test it with

 - Mistaking a seed for a private key (Read the key guide for details)

-- Mistaking a public key for a address (addresses are Base32-encoded, pubkeys are Base16)
+- Mistaking a public key for a address (addresses are Base32-encoded and have a nano_ prefix and a checksum at the end; pubkeys are plain Base16)

 - Not setting firewall & whitelists correctly when trying to connect via RPC remotely (You need to set the remote host IP in the config in order to be able to connect to the node.
 By default, the RPC interface is accessible to localhost only.
 In some rare cases like php-curl, I experienced denial of access even on localhost.
 This may happen if the app is routing through the public IP)

 - Exposing RPC ports to the public (setting the remote host IP in the config.json to ::ffff:0.0.0.0 will expose the RPC to everyone if you don't take further measures in your firewall.)

 - Relying on RPC Callback (Callback is prone to drop blocks.
 Have some fallback option.
-Increase file handler limits.
+Increase UNIX file handler limits.
 Callback will only be triggered after vote quorum is met - set it high enough so you are safe from double-spend attacks (forks), but set it low enough so you still rach the quorum - 1 or 2 big representatives could go offline, and another 10% of voting weight is wasted permanently)